George G Bateman – Managing Director, third generation

 Firstly, we decided to quickly sell off some pubs – to the right buyers, it goes without saying, because we didn’t want to leave a village without its pub.
 So Stuart set about taking care of that while also reorganising the tenanted trade arm and developing a free-trade wholesale division (allowing us to sell our beer to independent pub owners).

 It turned out to be an advantageous time to sell a few pubs.
 The property boom of the late 80s and early 90s was just taking hold, which meant that many prospective pub buyers, having sold their properties down south for extortionate sums, were now looking for rich pickings up north.
-At one auction, a pub shifting only 45 barrels a year was on offer at £35,000.
+At one auction, a pub selling only 45 barrels a year was on offer at £35,000.
 It ended up selling for £165,000.

 Shortly after the pub sales, we were able to focus on growing parts of the business that needed less investment.
 After winning Champion Beer of Britain in 1986, Triple XB was in high demand so we needed to expand our beer distribution outside Lincolnshire – and fast.
 Jaclyn was on it.
 She had already started setting up a network of wholesalers and export agents, which eventually resulted in Batemans being available nationally and our bottled beers internationally.

 It wasn’t long before we could turn our attention to pubs again.
-Following a major restructure in 1998, we were able to extend beyond Lincolnshire and open new pubs in Norfolk, Cambridgeshire, Nottinghamshire, Derbyshire, Leicestershire and York.
+Following a major restructure in 1998, we were able to extend beyond Lincolnshire and open new pubs in Norfolk, Cambridgeshire, Nottinghamshire, Derbyshire, Leicestershire and Yorkshire.

 With a new millennium on the horizon, and Jaclyn and Stuart firmly at the helm, it was about time for me to pass on the reins to the next generation.
 I was honoured to receive the Lifetime Achievement award from the All Parliamentary Beer Group, as well as an accolade from the Guild of British Beer Writers.